laravel/docs/authentication.md

 When a user is not successfully authenticated, they will be redirected back to the login form location automatically.

-If you want to customize where a user is redirected after a logout, you can define a `redirectAfterLogout` property on the `AuthController`:
+To customize where a user is redirected after logging out of the application, you may define a `redirectAfterLogout` property on the `AuthController`:

     protected $redirectAfterLogout = '/login';

-If this property is not present, they will be redirected to the `/` URI.
+If this property is not present, the user will be redirected to the `/` URI.

 #### Guard Customization